jamshaidwarraich/PINN-for-E-Epidemic/Readme.md

 ### Model Training and Result Generation
 This section contain the PINN implementation and generates the prediction plots.

-### Physics and Data Loss Code
+### Training and Validation Loss
-This section gives the plot for physics and data loss.
+This section gives the plot for training and validation loss.

 ### Statistical Analysis
 This section plots the comaprison of PINN with ground truth by using different evaluation metrices.